 The Villa Borghese was constructed in the early 17th century.
 It was commissioned by Cardinal Scipione Borghese, who was a nephew of the then Pope Paul V. His former residence is now the seat of the Galleria Borghese, one of the city’s most popular museums.
 The architect of this palace was Flaminio Ponzio, who had based his design on sketches by the cardinal himself.

 Architects who participated in the project were Jerome Rainaldi and Vasanzio, who was Dutch and was really called Jan van Staten.

 The gardens were divided into a wooded section, a wilder, more natural-looking section and a more landscaped part with lots of statues, sculptures and fountains.

-In 1903 the city of Rome bought the Villa Borghese and made it into a public park, which it in reality it had already been for a long time.
+In 1903, the Italian king bought the Villa Borghese. he donated it to the city and it was made it into a public park (which unofficially it had already been for a long time).